220214-Enterprise-Angular/demos/devops/p2-ec2-setup.md

 4. After running the above `ssh` command, type yes if prompted to continue connecting.

-> *I have installed the JDK 8, Maven ([the right version](https://memotut.com/aws-ec2-how-to-install-maven-on-amazon-linux-2-bcdf9/)), Git, and Docker on your instance.
+> *You must install the JDK 8, Maven ([the right version](https://memotut.com/aws-ec2-how-to-install-maven-on-amazon-linux-2-bcdf9/)), Git, and Docker on your instance.
 All you need to do is deploy your containerized app as follows:*

 <br>
 <br>